matte54/ProjectReggie/ideas.md

 Obviously important that this system runs indenpedent of the systmes it supports, there should never be any returns

 * The Logger
-Self made logger system, works like i want it to for now, i would like to be able to get some sort of statistics out of it Like maybe create a folder for each server instead and then have a log file for each person speaking.
+- Self made logger system, works like i want it to for now, i would like to be able to get some sort of statistics out of it like maybe create a folder for each server instead and then have a log file for each person speaking.
+- Messed around with a library called "yake" that can extract keywords from strings, might be able to implement something with with the system i was dreaming of at the start.
+Use the logging for each user to extract keywords so woodhouse basically "learns" what users often talk about, and use urls/gifs/speak accordingly

 * Statistics
 Perhaps a independant system for all statistics, like fishing , mons , user chatting etc.
 There shouldt be a reason for it to be dependant on its supporting system it should just read and write stats and send them in text form to chat.
 - Use the plotly library to visualize statistics, it has tools to convert charts to images that can be posted and embedded

 * Bring over from 1.0
 The only thing worth keeping imo is Fishing and Pokemons the rest seems like a waste of time.